2,770,000 Million Americans have served some 5.4 Million deployments since the terror attacks of September 11, 2001.

 A “Video Game” That Heals

 Thanks in part to the popularity of virtual gaming, virtual reality therapy appeals to vets who might shy away from traditional talk therapy.
-This allows veteran service organizations to deliver more engaging and personalized therapy.
+This allows veteran service organizations to deliver more engaging and personalized treatment options.

-A key to BraveMind’s efficacy is the therapist’s ability to customize the world that the patient will experience in the headset.
+A key to BraveMind’s efficacy is the ability of a mental health professional to customize the world that the patient will experience in the headset.
 Customizations closely match the setting of the bad memory, down to the sounds, smells, and time of day.
-From the control panel, the therapist can put the patient in the driver’s seat of a vehicle to match the veteran’s traumatic experiences.
+From the control panel, the cognitive behavioral therapist can put the patient in the driver’s seat of a vehicle to match the veteran’s traumatic experiences.
 He or she can generate explosions or make helicopters fly overhead as the patient narrates the story in the present tense.

 “You’re completely immersed in the moment,” said former Marine Chris Merkle, who tried the VR therapy after serving three years in Iraq and close to four years in Afghanistan.
 “You can feel it in your body when you talk, you just feel so tense.
 You don’t get that normally unless you’re in a really, really deep therapy session…[The VR] hands you your experience.”